laravel/docs/authentication.md

 <a name="protecting-routes"></a>
 ## Protecting Routes

 [Route middleware](/docs/{{version}}/middleware) can be used to allow only authenticated users to access a given route.
-Laravel provides the `auth` middleware by default, and it is defined in `app\Http\Middleware\Authenticate.php`.
+Laravel ships with the `auth` middleware, which is defined in `app\Http\Middleware\Authenticate.php`.
 All you need to do is attach it to a route definition:

     // Using A Route Closure...